 The Cederberg SDF included management programmes that should be implemented to increase the resilience of agricultural, biodiversity, water and coastal resources towards climate change impact in the Cederberg under Chapter 6.
 The SDF also further included the identification of Coastal Management Lines along the coastline of the Cederberg.
 The increased impacts of continuous economic growth, population growth and climate change will have the most prominent impacts along the coastline.
 Despite climate change increasing the abrasive nature of wave action and storm event, the adjacent onshore areas will remain host to the majority of the Western Cape's population.
 The coastal zone represents the most desirable location of settlement, industry, harvesting of natural resources as well as recreational activities.
 It places the sensitive, vulnerable, often highly dynamic and stressed ecosystem found along the coast in the middle of the growing conflict between the need for human habitation and natural resources protection.
-As a result coastal areas require specific attention in management and planning in order to preserve coastal resources, protect coastal quality and reduce coastal related risk.
+As a result, coastal quality and reduce coastal related risk.
 This draft coastal management/setback line for the West Coast region is included in the Cederberg SDF in order for the Municipality to take informed decisions when considering development proposals along the coastline of the Cederberg.
 The coastal management/setback line has been imposed on relevant plans for the Cederberg and is included in Annexure 3 of the SDF.
-The maps for the coastal management/setback line consist of the following:
+The maps for the coastal management/setback line coastal management/setback line forlowing: